satyamjaysawal-web/Quiz-List/Python-AI-Projects/C-G-usecases-AI-RAG.md

 ****
 ****

-Here is the table with row numbers included for easy reference:
+A table with row numbers included for easy reference:

 | **#** | **Use Case Name**                 | **Description**                               |
 |-------|-----------------------------------|-----------------------------------------------|